 Tim likes to spend time outdoors; running with his dogs or riding his horse.
 He also enjoys painting.
 He has found his strengths in Geriatrics, chronic pain management, acute injury and orthotics.

-Her treatment approach is to perform a functional assessment of each patient and prescribe a treatment plan that is specific to their needs.
-She enjoys working with all ages and conditions that limit upper- extremity performance.
+Her treatment approach is to perform a functional assessment of each patient and prescribe a treatment plan that is specific to his or her needs.
+She enjoys working with all ages and conditions.